 While the people of Quebec are proud of their French heritage and have worked hard to preserve the cobbled streets of their European grandfathers, the city has moved with the times and has expertly blended modern architecture into its 17th Century heritage.

 One of the most striking examples of modern architecture is the Pierre Lassonde Pavilion, part of the esteemed Musée National des Beaux-Arts du Québec.
 The building was opened last year to host the gallery’s modernist collection and the exhibition space clocks in at 160,000-square-foot and hosted no less than seven collections for its opening.
-The glass building features a 41-foot-tall lobby and a show-stopping spiral staircase that ascends to a third-floor terrace that offers sweeping views of the St. Lawrence River.
+The glass buidling features a 41-foot-tall lobby and a show-stopping spiral staircase that ascends to a third-floor terrace that offers sweeping views of the St. Lawrence River.

 What’s your favourite piece of Quebec architecture?